@extends('layouts.simple.master') @section('title', 'Basic Tables') @section('css') @endsection @section('main_content')

 Similar to tables , use the modifier

-to make thead
+classes table-[color] to make thead appear in any

 color.

-to add zebra-striping to
+Use table-striped to add zebra-striping to

 any table row within the .
 This styling doesn't work in IE8 and